gaffner/Pyicacls/README.md

 This package can run both on UNIX machines and Windows machines.

 ## How to use?
-For regular IT purposes you can use the script attached in the *example* folder.
+For regular IT purposes you can use the script attached in the *pyicacls/example* folder.

 ```
 python examples/icacls.py -h